Cite this

 \[\begin{aligned} p_{\smash{\boldsymbol{\mathrm{X}}}\vphantom{\hat{T}}}(\mathbf{x}) &= p_{\smash{\mathrm{X}_1, \mathrm{X}_2,...}\vphantom{\hat{T}}}(x_1, x_2,...) \\ &= p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}(x_1)p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}(x_2)... \end{aligned}\]

 Alternatively, suppose that this IID assumption does not hold.
 What is the entropy rate of a stochastic process with an arbitrary joint probability distribution?
-There are two ways we might do this, and under certain assumptions, they are equivalent ([3] Sec.
+There are two ways to define it, and under certain assumptions they are equivalent ([3] Sec.
 4.2).

 Returning to the example of drawing marbles, suppose we are drawing from a magical urn that, the first time we draw from it, will give all four colors with equal probability.
 After the first draw, the magic kicks in, and the urn makes it more likely that we will again draw the same color as our previous draw.
 For example, the conditional probability \(p_{\smash{\mathrm{X}_{N + 1} \mid \mathrm{X}_{N}}\vphantom{\hat{T}}}(\textcolor{blue}{\texttt{blue}} \mid \textcolor{blue}{\texttt{blue}}) = \frac{5}{8}\), while \(p_{\smash{\mathrm{X}_{N + 1} \mid \mathrm{X}_{N}}\vphantom{\hat{T}}}(\textcolor{#009B55}{\texttt{green}} \mid \textcolor{blue}{\texttt{blue}}) = \frac{1}{8}\) (Figure 8a).
 If we write out all the possible conditional probabilities, we will get a matrix where each column represents the conditional distribution \(p_{\smash{\mathrm{X}_{N+1} \mid \mathrm{X}_N}\vphantom{\hat{T}}}\).
 A typical sequence from this distribution will tend to give repeats of the same color (Figure 8b).